 Mobile devices today are undeniably important in the daily lives of millions of people around the world.
 In fact, mobile devices now change the way businesses work.
-There are plenty of businesses out there that is now catering to mobile devices.
+There are plenty of businesses out there that are now catering to mobile app devices.
 The fact that the percentage of web traffic from mobile devices now accounts for roughly 25% of all the internet traffic makes mobile devices an important factor to any businesses out there.

 The mobile app market has reached close to $30 billion in revenue from a study made by ABI research.
 Despite the great number, the app market is still young and as such, has plenty of untapped resources.
 This also means that there is room for errors, improvements, and opportunities which are limited in other markets.